amcharts/tools/smoothCustomBullets/README.md

-borderLinejoin | undefined | A string value which specifies the shape to be used at the corners of paths or basic shapes when they are stroked. borderLinecap | undefined | A string value which specifies the shape to be used at the end of open subpaths when they are stroked. borderDasharray | undefined | A comma separated string value which controls the pattern of dashes and gaps used to stroke paths.
+borderLinejoin | undefined | A string value which specifies the shape to be used at the corners of paths or basic shapes when they are stroked. borderLinecap | undefined | A string value which specifies the shape to be used at the end of open subpaths when they are stroked. borderDasharray | undefined | A comma separated string value which controls the pattern of dashes and gaps used to stroke paths. positiveOffset | 0 | Numeric value in pixel which sets the offset on positive bullet points. negativeOffset | 3 | Numeric value in pixel which sets the offset on negative bullet points.

 ## Examples